rnddave/github-followers/README.md

-# github-followers
-If you follow a lot of other people on GitHub, you may find that some of them follow you back, but sometimes, they don't and that is sad.
-This little tool uses the GitHub API to look at your GitHub username and find discrepancies between who follows and who is followed.
+# GitHub Followers/Following Comparison Tool

+A simple web application that uses the GitHub API to compare the followers and following lists of a GitHub user and highlights discrepancies between them.
+This tool helps you identify users who follow you but you don't follow back, and vice versa.

+## Features

+- **Compare Followers and Following**: Enter your GitHub username to see who follows you and who you follow.
+- **Identify Discrepancies**: Easily identify users who don't follow you back and users you don't follow back.
+- **Visual Statistics**: View the total number of followers, following, and the delta between them.
+- **Responsive Design**: A clean, modern, and responsive design that works well on all devices.